ianhawe/bupa-website-pom/README.md

 ```
 ### Snippet explaination
-The above code snippet is how to instaniate the BupaWebpage's, this will get you the data you.need.
+The above code snippet is how to instaniate the BupaWebpage's, this will get you the data you need.